oc9x97/ExtraReferers/README.md

 # ExtraReferers
 ExtraReferers is great for looking for random links.
-You can use this for ddos tools but feel free to give credit!
+You can use this for ddos tools but please give atleast some kind of credit!